-In addition, the CDFI Fund will not consider Applications that request less than \$500,000, based on the administrative and compliance responsibilities for Recipients for such awards.
+In addition, the CDFI Fund will not consider Applications that request less than \$500,000, based on the administrative and compliance responsibilities for Recipients for such Awards.

 The CDFI Fund reserves the right, in its sole discretion, to provide a CMF Award in an amount other than that which the Applicant requests.
-However, the total CMF Award amount will not exceed the Applicant's award request as stated in its Application or be less than \$500,000.
-The CDFI Fund also will not Award an amount lower than the minimum Award amount the Applicant has indicated in their Application they will accept, which may result in no Award.
+However, the total CMF Award amount will not exceed the Applicant's Award request as stated in its Application, or be less than \$500,000.